Every day New Jersey Transit runs late, and every day New Jersey commuters and New York City employers absorb the cost. Here’s how much.

 in productive time spent waiting for missed, canceled, or delayed trains.

 Every Tuesday through Saturday, we collect New Jersey Transit service alerts and estimate the economic cost of those delays, using a methodology that draws on NJT ridership and New Jersey economic data.
-These figures are estimates, not an official accounting — but the delays and their effects are very real, in the form of emails that go unsent in the Hudson tunnels, documents you can’t reach in a crowded train, and daycare late fees incurred.
+These figures are estimates, not an official accounting — but the delays and their effects are very real, in the form of emails that go unsent while stalled in the Hudson tunnels, documents you can’t reach while on a crowded train, and daycare late fees that keep piling up.

-Nothing will change until we realize that fixing New Jersey Transit will be expensive, but letting it slowly get worse, day by day, will cost more.
-For all of us.
+Fixing New Jersey Transit will be expensive, but letting it slowly get worse, day by day, will cost more.
+Nothing will change until policymakers and business leaders realize that.